 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 People with an endocrine tumor may experience the following symptoms or signs.
 Sometimes, people with an endocrine tumor do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not a tumor.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.

 - Thickening or lump in any part of the body

 - Persistent pain in a specific (localized) area

 - Changes in bowel or bladder habits

 - Unexplained weight gain or loss